intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a robot arm that:<br>
+Using a compatible Intel-based platform, this project lets you create a robot arm that:<br>
 - continuously checks the Grove\* Joystick.<br>
 - moves two stepper motors based on the joystick control.<br>
 - can be accessed via the built-in web interface to control the motors.

-Additionally, the motors can be controlled individually via a web page served directly from the Intel® IoT Platform.
+Additionally, the motors can be controlled individually via a web page served directly from the Intel-based platform.

 ## First time setup
 For all the samples in this repository, see the ![General Setup Instructions](./../../README.md#setup) for required boards and libraries.
 You need either Grove or DFRobot sensors but not both.